Area Chair Guidelines

 OpenReview Console

-• The console allows you to filter papers by status (e.g., “Missing Reviews,” “Ready for Decision”)
+The OpenReview console provides an overview of all papers assigned to you.
+Use the console to track review progress, deadlines, and discussion status.
+The console allows you to filter papers by status (e.g., "Missing Reviews," "Ready for Decision").

 Assignment

 We have done our best to match ACs with the most appropriate submissions.
-However, if you find that a manuscript assigned to you is too far outside of your area of expertise, or if you recognize a potential conflict of interest; please let your SAC or the TPC know straight away so that we can re-assign the manuscript.
-A conflict of interest arises when an author on one of your assigned submissions is a current or former advisor, family or a close personal relationship, a current or recent collaborator; or someone who works in your current or recent immediate organization, or when you have a financial interest in the work.
+However, if you find that a manuscript assigned to you is too far outside of your area of expertise, or if you recognize a potential conflict of interest; please let your SAC or the TPC know straight away so that we can re-assign the manuscript by posting a comment on the OpenReview forum for the submission with the readers set to your Senior Area Chair and the TPC (see Setting comment visibility).

 Reviews